 The COVID-19 pandemic has shown that career politicians in the major parties have neither the will nor the capacity to serve the best interests of the nation.

-Low-income workers, especially youth and women, have been hardest hit, while corporations and wealthy shareholders have faced few impacts.
+Low and middle-income workers have been hardest hit, while corporations and wealthy shareholders have in many cases only increased their wealth.
 Governments have delivered primarily to vested interests – big business, union leaders, and the influential few – resulting in a weaker, less resilient economy.

 What we aim for